How To Create Your Wedding Day Timeline

 • 9:00 a.m Hair and makeup artists arrive

-• 5:45 p.m.
-Guests are asked to find their seats
+• 6:15 p.m.
+Guests are asked to find their seats (at CSF- this is upstairs, so it takes a little extra time)

 • 7:25 p.m.
 Cake cutting